jnozzi/cocoadev.com/markdown/CPlusPlusInCocoa.md

 ----

 Don't be surprised to see your compile times triple.
-General/ObjectiveC++ is slow to compile and slow to run... which I think is the compiler's fault since C++ doesn't have a runtime AFAIK.
+ObjectiveC++ is slow to compile and slow to run... which I think is the compiler's fault since C++ doesn't have a runtime AFAIK.

 ----